Force over Distance: Chapter 28

 Rush nodded.

-“So,” Carter said, “you can effect systems changes just by thinking about them?”
+“You can effect systems changes just by thinking about them?”
+Carter asked.

 “Yes.”